-Project is located within the Fremont Valley Groundwater Basin (FVGB).
+As proposed, the stormwater retention and management strategy are expected to comply with local and regional requirements for protecting surface water quality and preventing waste discharge violations.
+Less than significant impacts are expected.
+According to the California City Water Master Plan, California City obtains its water from five groundwater wells and an imported surface water supply from the Antelope Valley-East Kern Water District (AVEK).
+As previously mentioned, the Project is located within the Fremont Valley Groundwater Basin (FVGB).
 Historic water levels of groundwater wells between 1955 and 1958 indicates that the FVGB is a closed groundwater basin (without subsurface outflow).
 Long term groundwater level data obtained from the USGS Ground Water Data water levels indicated the groundwater levels in the FVGB have declined significantly since 1955, probably due to the prolonged drought period from 1945 to 1964 and excessive groundwater extraction in the FVGB in the late 1950s, 1960s and 1970s.
 The most important storage system is the groundwater aquifer, which holds water at a depth of approximately 320 to 380-feet below ground surface and has slightly risen since 1983.

 According to the California City General Plan, the City primarily relies on underground water supplies.
-Groundwater wells in California City produced over 93 percent of the water supply in 2000 to 2001.
-Per the Urban Water Management Plan, potable well number 14 is the closest facility within the vicinity of the project site and is located at 22000 Mendiburu Boulevard less than one mile to southeasterly of the Project site.
+Groundwater wells in California City produced over 93-percent (%) of the water supply in 2000 to 2001.
+Per the Urban Water Management Plan, potable well number 10 is the closest facility within the vicinity of the project site and is located on Mitchell Boulevard, north of Redwood Avenue, which is less than 1.5-miles to northeasterly of the Project site.
 According to the General Plan, future water demands will be met by the construction of five new water wells and through additional groundwater purchases within the Antelope Valley-East Kern Water (AVEK) District.